Home

 Current Work

-Her process involves a delicate balance of layering and scraping, allowing each piece to reveal hidden textures and stories beneath the surface.
-Through this tactile approach, Stine invites viewers to slow down and engage with the subtle complexities of the natural world.
+Anne is developing a new abstract series inspired by the flora and fauna found in the forest.
+This body of work continues her exploration of themes like community, resilience and the layered, shifting nature of memory.
 The new series also reflects her ongoing commitment to sustainability, using eco-friendly materials whenever possible to honor the environments that inspire her.
 Collectors interested in early access to new pieces are invited to join her newsletter to receive announcements of new releases.
+Find the form at the bottom of this page.

 Artistic Approach